-- 3.18.16.1 Certificates of the manufacturer shall be verified before the material is accepted by RS. - 3.18.16.2 The number of copies required shall be specified by the Register. - 3.18.16.3 The documents shall be a submitted in either electronic or paper format. - 3.18.16.4 Separate submission of documents for each grade of steel is permitted. - 3.18.16.5 The document (Register or manufacturer certificate) shall contain, in addition to the description, dimensions, etc., of the material, at least the following particulars as a minimum: - .1 purchaser's order number and if known the hull number, for which the material is intended; - .2 identification of the cast and product, including, where appropriate, the test specimen number; - .3 identification of the steelworks: - .4 identification of the grade of steel and the manufacturer's brand name; - .5 ladle analysis (for chemical elements specified in 3.2); - .6 if the steel is approved in accordance with 3.4.2, the weight percentage of each chemical element added or intentionally controlled for improving corrosion resistance; - .7 condition of supply when other than as rolled i.e. normalised, controlled rolled or thermomechanically rolled; - .8 results of mechanical tests.
+3.18.16.1 Register and Manufacturer's Certificate shall be thoroughly verified before the material application.

+3.18.16.2 The number of copies required shall be specified by the Register.

+3.18.16.3 The documents shall be a submitted in either electronic or paper format.

+3.18.16.4 Separate submission of documents for each grade of steel is permitted.

+3.18.16.5 The document (Register and Manufacturer's Certificate) shall contain, in addition to the description, dimensions, etc., of the material, at least the following particulars as a minimum:

+.1 purchaser's order number and if known the hull number, for which the material is intended;

+.2 identification of the cast and product, including, where appropriate, the test specimen number;

+.3 identification of the steelworks;

+.4 identification of the grade of steel and the manufacturer's brand name;

+.5 ladle analysis (for chemical elements specified in 3.2);

+.6 if the steel is approved in accordance with 3.4.2, the weight percentage of each chemical element added or intentionally controlled for improving corrosion resistance;

+.7 condition of supply when other than as rolled i.e. normalised, controlled rolled or thermo-mechanically rolled;

+.8 results of mechanical tests.
-3.18.16.6 Before the test certificates are signed or issued by the surveyor to the Register, the manufacturer is required to furnish the surveyor to the Register with a written declaration stating that the material has been made by an approved process and that it has been subjected to and has withstood satisfactorily the required tests in the presence of the surveyor to the Register.
-The Register name shall appear on the test certificate.
-The following form of declaration will be accepted if stamped or printed on each test certificate or shipping statement with the name of the steelworks and initialled for the makers by an authorized official:

-"We hereby certify that the material has been made by an approved process and has been satisfactorily tested in accordance with the Register Rules".
+3.18.16.6 Before the Certificate is issued, the manufacturer is required to furnish the surveyor to the Register with a written declaration stating that the material has been made by an approved process and that it has been subjected to and has withstood satisfactorily the required tests in the presence of the surveyor to the Register.
+The Register name shall appear on the Manufacturer's Certificate.
+The following form of declaration will be accepted if stamped or printed on each test certificate or shipping statement with the name of the steelworks and initialled for the makers by an authorized official: "We hereby certify that the material has been made by an approved process and has been satisfactorily tested in accordance with the Register Rules".